lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

     wl_registry_add_listener(registry, &registry_listener, NULL);
     ```

-1. Now we __dispatch the Registry request__ to the Wayland Service.
+1. Now we __dispatch the Registry Listener request__ to the Wayland Service.
 (Remember that the Wayland Service operates on Linux Socket Messages)

     ```c
     //  Wait for Registry Callbacks to fetch Wayland Interfaces